Classic Chocolate Chip Cookies

 - Salt

 This is a pretty standard “drop cookie” recipe, no surprises here!
-Here’s how to make ’em:
+Here’s how to make them:

-- Cream butter with sugars and vanilla.
-Beat on high speed until light in both color and texture, and mixture starts to stick to the sides of the bowl, about 3-5 minutes.
+- Cream butter with sugars.
+Beat on medium-high speed with paddle attachment until light in both color and texture, and mixture starts to stick to the sides of the bowl, about 3-5 minutes.
 See my guide on the creaming method for more info, and why this step is so important.

-- Add eggs.
-Add one at a time, mixing after each, and scraping down the bowl at least once.
+- Add eggs and vanilla.
+Add one at a time, mixing on medium speed after each, and scraping down the bowl at least once.

 - Add dry ingredients.
 Add flour, baking soda, and salt and mix just until mostly combined, but some loose flour remains.